KathanDesai/BNYCapstoneCMU/README.md

 ```
 127.0.0.1:8000/manualProcessNode
 ```
 A HTTP POST method to add or remove an edge between two nodes.
-The method has two fiedls:
+The method expects two fiedls:
 - source.
 The name of the source
 - dest.
 The name of the destination